Refreshing, light, and almost whimsical, these lemon cupcakes with fresh raspberry curd filling are PERFECT for any spring or summer party!

 Don’t cut corners and buy it!
 Raspberry curd is SO easy to make!

-It’s quite a simple process which involves straining out all of the raspberry seeds so you’re left with a thick and silky sweet sauce that can be spread onto biscuits or scones, drizzled over ice cream, or used however else you can dream up.
+After the mixture starts to thicken in the sauce pan, you’ll press the curd through a strainer or sieve to pull all of the raspberry seeds.
+What you’re left with is a thick and silky sweet sauce that, once cooled, can be spread onto biscuits or scones, drizzled over ice cream, or used however else you can dream up.

 It’s a lovely and necessary component to these cupcakes and I wouldn’t skip making it.

 The verdict from Kyle, the non-lemon-loving heathen that he is, was clearly indicated by the random wrappers I’ve found strewn around the kitchen.